 23 posts • Page 1 of 1

-WT?????
+Say What????
 How on earth is that anyway possible?
 Makes you really question our courts when its now possible to flee an accident to get yourself help while leaving someone dying on the roadside.
 Utterly deplorable

 No. It's the 'perverting the course of justice' charge they were acquitted of.
 It's entirely possible that the law was correct but that justice was not served.
 They are not mutually incompatible.
 Overall, however, the outcome leaves me feeling distinctly sick.

 The legal system has nothing to do with justice or a fair go!

 It's a pure and simple trough for the social pigs to wallow in and screw the little guy everytime.

 So now a cyclist is only worth a piddling $3100.00.